Nutanix-APJ/NHT/calm_windows_blueprint/calm_windows_blueprint.rst

 .. figure:: images/windows8.png

 At this point you're welcome to run the **Delete** action to clean up your application and underlying VM.
 Alternatively, you could run the **Soft Delete** action, which deletes the application from Calm's point of view, but **leaves** the underlying VM(s) up and running.
 This is useful when the VM will be used and managed perpetually by an end user, and isn't needed to be managed by Calm.

+Here, we keep the Window VM as a Window tool VM for future Files lab.

 Takeaways
 +++++++++